Daily Office (Anglican): Preces, or Suffrages

+The versicles and responses follow an ancient pattern, other prayers follow including prayers for the civil authorities, for the ministers of the church and all its people, for peace, and for purity of heart.
+The pattern is similar to that which opens the service.

 Anthem

 The rubric of the Book of Common Prayer of 1662 then reads 'In Quires and Places where they sing here followeth the Anthem.'
 At choral services of Mattins and Evensong, the choir at this point sings a different piece of religious music, which is freely chosen by the minister and choir.
 This usage is based on the pre-Reformation practice of singing a Marian antiphon after Compline, and was encouraged after the Reformation by the directions of Queen Elizabeth I's 1559 directions that 'for the comforting of such that delight in music, it may be permitted, that in the beginning, or in the end of common prayers, either at morning or evening, there may be sung an hymn, or suchlike song to the praise of Almighty God'.

 Closing

 In the 1662 Book of Common Prayer, five additional prayers were added to close the service.

 In modern practice, the anthem is usually followed by some prayers of intercession, or sometimes a sermon, before the congregation is dismissed.